kaippatel/DMLS-LangChain-Workshop/README.md

 ## 📜 Requirements

 For local setup, ensure you have **Python 3.9+** installed.
-If running in Google Colab, Python is already installed — just install dependencies using %pip install -r ../../requirements.txt.
+If running in Google Colab, Python is already installed and dependencies are managed on a per-notebook basis.

 ---